Plus-Size Fashion Education is Key to the Industry’s Inclusive Future

 Advertisement

 On the other hand, virtual schooling can lend itself to a more inclusive education.
 Virtual seminars and panels can allow students to connect with plus-size fashion experts that they may not have been able to in-person.
-3-D technology allows students to design for a wide array of body types, rather than just a size 6 or 14 mold.
+3-D technology allows students to design for a wide array of body types, rather than just a size 6 (10) or 14 (18) mould.

-All to say: While there’s no lack of opportunity available, it’ll require forward-thinkers to prioritize body diversity in a way that hasn’t been done before.
+All to say: While there’s no lack of opportunity available, it’ll require forward-thinkers to prioritise body diversity in a way that hasn’t been done before.

 Advertisement

 So, what would a truly inclusive curriculum look like in practice?
-Best intentions aside, no one has quite cracked the code on how to normalize size inclusivity into their curriculum.
-While designating instructors to assist those who want to design for above a size 14, as many schools do, can be the first step, more needs to be instituted to show the important role that size inclusivity plays in the future success of this industry.
+Best intentions aside, no one has quite cracked the code on how to normalise size inclusivity into their curriculum.
+While designating instructors to assist those who want to design for above a size 14 (UK size 18), as many schools do, can be the first step, more needs to be instituted to show the important role that size inclusivity plays in the future success of this industry.

 Jennifer Minniti, the chair of Pratt University’s fashion department, tells Refinery29 that the school is currently rethinking and redesigning its entire curriculum around size inclusivity, sustainability, and gender identity.
 She says she sees more value in injecting size inclusivity into the program rather than offering plus-specific courses.
 “We're trying to find a way to provide critical study in the core curriculum, so where it should really underpin the core curriculum,” Minniti says.
 “So our students can become agents of change and make serious change in the industry.”

 In 2018, the Fashion Institute of Design and Merchandising in Los Angeles brought on Nick Verreos — former contestant and current producer on Project Runway — to be co-chair of its Fashion Design program, hoping he would shake things up and diversify the curriculum.
-Though much is still in the works at FIDM, Verreos says that students are first taught the foundation of design and then how to translate that on different body types, stressing the difference between a size 18 body and a size 6.
+Though much is still in the works at FIDM, Verreos says that students are first taught the foundation of design and then how to translate that on different body types, stressing the difference between a size 18 (UK size 22) body and a size 6 (UK size 10).
 “We’re really considering offering [plus-size specific design] electives,” Verreos says.
 “And we do hear from a lot of manufacturers and companies where a lot of times the young entry-level assistants have come into those kinds of companies [not knowing how to design for plus].”

 Advertisement